Michelin gives stars back to chef who didn't want them

 The elder Bras had held three Michelin stars since 1999, and his son said that knowing a single below-par dish could cost him his reputation had created unbearable pressure as a chef.

-"You're inspected two or three times a year, you never know when.
-Every meal that goes out could be inspected," he told AFP in 2017.
+"You're inspected two or three times a year, you never know when," he told AFP in 2017.

 "Maybe I will be less famous, but I accept that," he said of dropping out of the Michelin guide.